JAIMEjun10r/Bulldog_PW/README.md

 npm install

 Install Playwright:
-npm i -D playwright
+npm init playwright@latest

 This will install Playwright and browser binaries for Chromium, Firefox and WebKit.

 Running the tests
 To run the tests, use the following command:

-npm test
+npx playwright test

 Tests
 The tests are designed to automate various tasks in the web application, such as: